 14. Kirkmichael

 About a ten minute drive west of Cromarty along the north coast of the Black Isle is Kirkmichael.
-This medieval church had fallen into serious disrepair, but thanks to the efforts of the Kirkmichael Trust, it has been full restored and made safe for visitors.
+This medieval church had fallen into serious disrepair, but thanks to the efforts of the Kirkmichael Trust, it has been fully restored and made safe for visitors.

-Today the old church is fully open and has been turned into a very small museum showcasing some of the most interesting old medieval gravestones found in the Kirkyard.
+Today the old church is fully open and has been turned into a very small museum displaying some of the most interesting old medieval gravestones found in the Kirkyard.
 It’s a peaceful and interesting place to visit.

 15. Glen Ord Distillery